poppastring/dasblog-core/source/SeleniumPlusDasBlogCoreInACoupleOfPages.md

 * A key goal has been to enable contributors to create functional tests for the features they introduce without the need for a deep understanding of Selenium.
 * To that end the decision was made to identify all page elements by their id.
-(Selenium has a miriad ways to identify elements which would entail a richer association with Selenium.)
+(Selenium has miriad ways to identify elements which would entail a richer association with Selenium.)
   This is slgithly intrusive necessitating giving components ids purely for testing purposes.